COP Week 3 Training

 - Sitting at Ease: When sitting at ease the cadet may maintain a relaxed but alert posture.
 Talking is not authorized

 - Sitting at Rest: When sitting at rest the cadet may maintain a relaxed but alert posture.
 However, talking at a low volume is authorized.

 - Answering Questions: When answering a question the cadet will stand at attention, address the asking individual with their respective title, and clearly communicate the answer.
 "Ma'am", "Sir", or "Sergeant" only needs to be used once in the response, either at the beginning or end of the statement.
 All spoken words will be loud and articulate enough for the entire class to understand.

-When a cadet is walking through the hall and a senior member or superior cadet officer approaches them from another direction they will move out of that person’s path and provide an appropriate greeting.
+When a cadet is walking and a senior member or superior cadet officer approaches them from another direction they will move out of that person’s path and provide an appropriate greeting.
 When walking with an officer, walk in step one pace behind and to the left of the officer.
 When passing through doorways, the junior grade member will hold the door for the senior grade member.
 The junior grade member will also render a greeting to the senior grade member.
 When carrying an object, the object should always be carried in the left hand.
 This allows the cadet to salute passing officers as necessary.
 If it is not possible to carry the object in only one hand, the cadet should acknowledge the officer with “Good Afternoon, Sir/Ma’am,” or something similarly appropriate for the time of day.

 DRILL AND CEREMONIES 3

 The following commands are typically covered in Week Three.
 These may differ depending upon the speed in which the class learns the information.
 All of the images are from AFMAN 36-2203 Air Force Drill and Ceremonies.